New York hits all-time low of new HIV infections

 SCHENECTADY, N.Y.
-(NEWS10) – June is men’s health month and today it is National HIV Testing Day.
+(NEWS10) — June is Men’s Health Month, and Tuesday is National HIV Testing Day.
 With New York experiencing historic lows in new infection rates, NEWS10 spoke with an area provider on how they are getting the word out and getting folks tested.

 The question is, how often do you get tested?